KitKat2002/JavaScript-Projects/README.md

 ## Tic Tac Toe
 A basic game of tic tac toe that I created.
 Allows the user to play against the computer

-## Pizza Menu
+## Basic JavaScript Projects
-A basic, functional menu that allows the user to choose toppings/pizza size in order to find out what their total cost will be
+Contains several small projects that I've created, such as a Tic Tac Toe game that allows the user to play against the computer, a working pizza menue that allows the user to see the total cost of their pizza according to size/toppings, a working calculator